-In Myrtle Beach, enjoy casual waterfront dining at Bandito’s Mexican Restaurant and Cantina.
-Located on the promenade, this eatery serves up a variety of traditional favorites; including street tacos and empanadas, and, of course, margaritas.
-Choose an outdoor table for al fresco dining with the seascape as a focal point (second only to your sweetie).
-For fresh seafood and pasta dishes in a Romanesque atmosphere, take a table at Villa Romano.
+For fresh seafood and pasta dishes in a Romanesque atmosphere, take a table at Villa Romana.
 The food is authentically prepared from recipes passed down through generations.
 A tableside serenade from the restaurant's talented house accordion player sets the mood for an evening of romance.
 Note for lovers: A special menu is offered for Valentine’s Day, so keep that in mind if you’re a snowbird.

 “The Seafood Capital of the South”–that’s where you’ll be when you visit the historic fishing hamlet of Murrells Inlet.
 Markets and restaurants serving up seafood fresh from the boat line the waterway.
 It is also home of the Marshwalk, a public promenade that runs along a strip of lively eateries and bars.
 Come to relax, listen to live music and dine on some of the best seafood on the Grand Strand.
-For amazing water views, innovative cuisine and creative sushi, try Wicked Tuna.
-Bliss, located across from the Marshwalk in the Inlet Sports Lodge, is another favored by couples who want it all: inspired cuisine and an atmosphere that invites intimacy.
+For amazing water views, innovative cuisine and creative sushi, try The Wicked Tuna.

-Further south in Pawleys Island, make sweet talk while dining in the candlelit garden of the Outback at Frank’s.
+Further south in Pawleys Island, make sweet talk while dining in the candlelit garden of the Frank’s Outback.
 Or check out the chic Bistro 217, where the cuisine and its presentation are raised to an art form.
 If you’re visiting historic Georgetown, Alfresco Bistro regularly lures in the lovers with its small, cozy dining room and a dreamy menu of Italian-inspired dishes.